 People RETALES: You don’t carry that?
-Caleb Giddings December 18, 2017 At some point in their lives, everyone has darkened the door of a retail firearms establishment, whether it’s to buy the latest new thing, shoot at a range, or just pick up a firearm they bought off Grabagun for 10% less than wholesale; we’ve all been there.
+Caleb Giddings December 18, 2017 Join the Conversation At some point in their lives, everyone has darkened the door of a retail firearms establishment, whether it’s to buy the latest new thing, shoot at a range, or just pick up a firearm they bought off Grabagun for 10% less than wholesale; we’ve all been there.
 After having every other job in the firearms industry including media, sponsored shooter, and a whole bunch of other things I’m now running one of the largest brick and mortar gun stores in South Florida.
 I didn’t believe a lot of the stories I’d heard from my friends who worked retail until I decided to do it myself, and as it turns out they’re all true.
 RETALES: ENTRY THREE “Do you guys have a holster for this” asked the customer, as he pulled his fully loaded pistol from its case and began waving it around the store.
 After securing his wildly straying firearm, I asked the customer what type of gun it was.
 “It’s the newest gun from Croatistan’s rapidly burgeoning gun industry, the Arktac9, it’s made by monks who’ve never seen sunlight and have spent their days honing their machining skills, so it shoots sub 1-inch groups at 50 yards with gun range handloads!
 I’m surprised you don’t have one in the store already!”
 So begins the tale of “No, I don’t carry that, but I can special order it for you.”
 Unfortunately, a lot of customers think that gun stores should be like giant museums full of every kind of gun imaginable, almost more of a tourist attraction than a functioning business.
 But like any retail establishment, the stuff we sell costs us real American dollars, so we have to make choices about what to stock and what not to stock.
 It’s the same as when clothing stores do huge pushes to get rid of their winter clothes at the start of spring; all that unsold merchandise represents real money that was spent to acquire it, and if it’s just sitting, out it goes.
 To avoid having a ton of sunk cost and in an attempt to keep overhead low in order to compete with the internet, a lot of stores including mine focus our inventory on “turn and burn” guns; things like Glocks, M&Ps, etc. Sure, we’ll keep a couple of weird guns around for people to mess with and to get people into the store, but a gun that sits around for over a week is probably not the sort of gun I’m going to bet my paycheck on.
 Unfortunately, not everyone gets that… “Welcome sir, how can I help you today?”
 The gentleman striding into my store seems filled with a sense of purpose, like a man on a mission.
 He’s here to buy, I can smell it on him, and it smells like I’m not eating Ramen this week.
 He made a beeline for me, eyes gleaming.
 “Do you carry the KRISS Vector 9mm pistol with the arm brace?”
 As he scanned the long gun wall behind me, his face started to fall as he didn’t see his dream gun.
+We Found Bulk Ammo In Stock: Ammo from $14.60 creedmoorsports.comAmmo Sale from $6.99 brownells.com Disclosure: These links are affiliate links.
+Caribou Media Group earns a commission from qualifying purchases.
+Thank you!
 “No sir, I’m sorry we don’t have one of those in stock, however, I can order one for you and it will be here in two business days.”
 I knew this wasn’t the answer he wanted to hear, but what do you expect?
 This is s small shop, and seeing as he was the first person in nine months to even say the words “KRISS Vector” to me, well you do the math.
 Everything was still going fine, right up until he said the most dreaded words in retail: “Do you think you might have one in the back?”
 No we don’t have another one in the back Now, I don’t know what people who ask this question are thinking, but “the back” of the store is full of boxes, a broken forklift, and a snowblower, along with the broken hopes and dreams retail employees.
 It certainly isn’t a magical Indiana Jones warehouse full of lost treasures like $1,500 semi-auto pistols and the Ark of the Covenant.
 “Sorry sir, unfortunately we only have what’s on display.”
 I offered to special order it again, but the customer really wanted to hold it first.
 I’ve discovered what a powerful drug instant gratification can be, so I let him hold a CZ Scorpion instead, which he did end up buying.
 But the moral of the story is that when you’re shopping for something weird, call ahead.
 We might just happen to have it, but if we don’t, you save yourself a trip.
 Explore RECOILweb:Minimalist Knife: Hardpoint Equipment MantiCudaAnthony Bourdain on travel, food and warVCQB Day 3 - Some lessons are best learned under stressHK 417 Parts Kits -- Available Friday 8/31 Budget AR-15s In Stock: S&W M&P15 .223 $699.99 sportsmans.com PSA PA-15 M4 $719.99 palmettoarmory.com Disclosure: These links are affiliate links.
 Caribou Media Group earns a commission from qualifying purchases.
 Thank you!
 NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
 Now we've compiled over 50 of our most popular targets into this one digital PDF download.
 From handgun drills to AR-15 practice, these 50+ targets have you covered.
 Print off as many as you like (ammo not included).
 Click here to get IMMEDIATE ACCESS to a digital PDF of this target pack!